Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Decentralized Implementation

+The complete decentralized control algorithm, which combines the measurement-based reference adaptation above with the deadband and saturation operators of~\eqref{eq:dz_sat_def}, is summarized in Algorithm~\ref{alg:controller}: each bus $i$ maintains a window $\mathcal{W}_i$ of recent local voltage samples, from which it estimates the amplitude $v_i^{\mathrm{amp}}$, the sign $s_i$, and the bias $v_i^{\mathrm{bias}}$ via~\eqref{eq:amp_update}--\eqref{eq:sign_update}, and updates its reactive power injection $q_i$ accordingly.

-The above construction does not depend on a particular workload, model scale, or switching period.
+Algorithm~\ref{alg:controller} does not depend on a particular workload, model scale, or cycle period.
 Different AI training jobs or internal data center controls may lead to different phase durations and transition magnitudes.
 Since these changing power patterns are reflected in the most recent voltage measurements, the measurement-based implementation enables the controller to adapt effectively to variations in the power profile.
 As will be demonstrated in the case study, the proposed controller can accommodate disturbances from multiple data centers, as well as changes in the data center load profile induced by internal power-smoothing control.